Kate-Ferg/Instructional_portion/README.md

     stroke-dashoffset: 0;
   }
   ```
 Now the stroke-dashoffset is set to 0 so that the entire path will appear.
+The line should gradually move from none of it being visible to all of it being visible.
 The "from {}" and "to {}" rules within a keyframe can be used for all kinds of transitions that make a shape move from one position to another.

 ## You made it, nice work!
 The portait should now draw itself when the page is loaded and then remain in its ending position as the full portrait.
 If you haven't already, now try and experiment with your own SVG and perhaps some different transitions!